nprapps/nprapps.github.com/_posts/2017-11-05-graphics-contract.markdown

 ---
 layout: post
-title: "We're Looking For A Graphics Editor Or News Apps Developer (Contract)"
+title: "No longer available &mdash; We're Looking For A Graphics Editor Or News Apps Developer (Contract)"
 description: "NPR Visuals is looking for a graphics editor or news apps developer to join our team in Washington, D.C., between December 2017 and April 2018."
 author: Alyson Hurt
 email: nprapps@npr.org
 twitter: nprviz
 ---

+## This position is no longer available.

 NPR Visuals is looking for a contract graphics editor or news apps developer to join our team in Washington, D.C., between December 2017 and April 2018, for a total of four to five months.
 (There is some flexibility with the start date.) **Apply by Friday, Nov.
 17.**